THE JOHN RUSKIN PRIZE 2012

 The Campaign for Drawing, in close collaboration with the Guild of St George,

 across the UK ‘to take a new look at nature’.
-The aim is to find artists
+The aim was to find artists

 who take a fresh approach to the natural world, and whose work encourages the